erickcezar/mailerlite-operator/README.md

 - To change anything on operator deployment, we can change it on `config/manager/manager.yaml`
 - `emailsenderconfig` and `email` can be created in any namespace
 - The secret must be created on the same namespace than `emailsenderconfig`
+- The secrets api token weren't pushed to the branch

 ### Prerequisites
 - go version v1.22.0+